fabianlindfors/restate/README.md

 The point of Restate is to help build systems which are:

 - **Debuggable:** All state transitions are tracked, making it easy to trace how a database object ended up in its current state and what triggered its transitions.
-- **Understandable:** All business logic is encoded in state transitions and consumers, making it easy to understand the full behavior of the system.
-Writing asynchronous consumers is also a great way of decoupling code.
+- **Understandable:** All business logic is encoded in state transitions and consumers, making it easy to understand the full behavior of your system.
+Writing decoupled code also becomes easier with consumers.
-- **Reliable:** Database transactions are used for transitions to avoid problems during concurrent updates and unexpected failures.
-Consumers use change data capture to never miss a transition and failed tasks are automatically retried.
+- **Reliable:** Consumers are automatically retried on failure and change data capture is used to ensure no transitions are missed.

-Does that sound pretty nice?
+Does that sound interesting?
 Then keep reading for a walkthrough of a sample project!

 ## Getting started